For questions about your CASPA application, please contact CASPA Customer Service at 617.612.2080

 Application Pre-Interview Screening and Review Process

-The application screening and review process begins after CASPA notifies the program that an application has achieved verified status.
+The application screening and review process begins once CASPA notifies the program that an application has achieved Verified status.

 Step 1

-The Admissions Support Coordinator confirms the verified status of the application in CASPA and all supporting documents.
+The Admissions Committee Member confirms the application’s verified status in CASPA and reviews all supporting documents.

 Step 2

-The Admission Support Coordinator verifies that minimum requirements, prerequisite coursework, and all non-academic requirements have been met.
+The Admissions Committee Member verifies that all minimum requirements, prerequisite coursework, and non-academic requirements have been met.

 Step 3